 Horikawa Festival

 This festival features two distinct but equally impressive days.
 On the first is an evening procession of taiko drums and lantern-covered structures.
-On the second day, you can watch a huge tower being towed through the streets, which includes impressive negotiation of power lines!
+On the second day, you can watch a huge tower being towed through the streets, including an impressive negotiation of power lines!

 Kyūshū & Okinawa events